LucasJEstevez/LucasJEstevez/README.md

 At the moment, I'm working on GrocLog, a web-based application that allows the user to keep track of their own grocery spending.
 It's still in the early stages right now but feel free to take a look!
 The project is under CS3110-GrocLog

-Please Reach Out!
-Looking for internships!
+Please reach out!
+Looking for work!